AeroScripts/PalBuddyGuy/README.md

 Edit the path in script.py "DATASET_FOLDER" to output datasets.
 Datasets recording is 408mb so you need a decent amount of storage space free</br>

+VRCFaceTracking mod needs to have TCP Bridge to be able to use the parameters.
+Use the VRCFaceTracking for at https://github.com/Adjerry91/VRCFaceTracking/tree/PalBuddyGuy-Integration

 # Running

 ### Steps:
 <ol>1.
 Run.bat</ol>
 <ol>2.
 Start SRaniple</ol>
 <ol>3.
-Launch VRC with https://github.com/benaclejames/VRCFaceTracking or Neos that can trigger facetracking to be active (Green, not orange).</ol>
+Launch VRC with VRCFaceTracking or Neos that can trigger facetracking to be active (Green, not orange).</ol>
 <ol>4.
 On the script.py window use 'record' command to start recording datasets, enter in the dataset name to be used (Must include neutral dataset).</ol>
 <ol>5.
 After recording datasets add datasets in the order list on script.py order.</ol>
 <ol>6.
 Convert datasets .plk to .mmap with 'convertmmap'.</ol>